hydraulic-software/conveyor/guidebook/docs/keys-and-certificates.md

 The private keys backing the certificate requests aren't written to disk separately.
 They're all derived on demand from the contents of the `app.signing-key` config value.
 To export them, see below.

+## If you don't want certificates

+Then do nothing!
+Conveyor will still sign your packages using your root keys, but it'll generate and use a self-signed certificate.
+That certificate will be put in the download site along with a couple of scripts: a shell script for macOS and a PowerShell script for Windows.
+The download HTML will then instruct the user to run a command from their terminal that downloads and runs the scripts, which in turn then download and install the application, taking the necessary steps to ensure it can run.

+On Windows this requires installing a certificate to the local certificate store, which requires local administrator access.
+Non-admins can still use your app by downloading the .zip file (which is always created), but they won't get automatic updates.
+If you're distributing to managed Windows networks then the IT department can deploy the certificate and MSIX files directly using Microsoft Active Directory.

+On macOS the package is signed but only Apple certificates are accepted by Gatekeeper, so the shell script will download the app, extract it to either `/Applications` or `~/Applications`, remove the quarantine flag and then invoke it.
+Avoiding the GUI and downloading the package using `curl` bypasses Gatekeeper and allows the code to run.
+This is also true for M1 Macs, which require code to be signed but not necessarily signed by Apple.

 ## Configure Apple notarization

-Apple requires all apps for macOS to be both signed and uploaded to them for a form of ahead-of-time virus scanning, called notarization.
+Apple requires all Developer ID signed apps to be uploaded to them for a form of ahead-of-time virus scanning, called notarization.
 This is different to the app store: approval is automatic with no humans in the loop and takes only a minute or two.

 Conveyor needs to be provided with an Apple ID and credentials for the notarization service.
 Any Apple ID registered with the developer programme can get these.